 Yes, probation is an option for the judge at sentencing; however, the judge will not always find it appropriate.
 The maximum period of probation for each misdemeanor domestic violence charge is 2 years.
-By hiring Mastantuono & Coffee, our attorneys can guide you through the process, from requesting it at sentencing through successful completion.
+By hiring Mastantuono Coffee & Thomas, our attorneys can guide you through the process, from requesting it at sentencing through successful completion.

 WHAT DOES A NO-CONTACT ORDER MEAN?